 Below are some of the Derivatives careers/job roles that a person can opt for –

 Derivatives are highly complex financial instruments that derive their value from the underlying asset.
 They are traded in every financial market across the world and boast of some ultra high-value transactions.
 A career in this industry by nature of it is very demanding and, at the same time, very rewarding.
 It can take an individual to the greatest depths of financial transactions exposing them to the matrix of a highly intertwined network of global markets.

 Derivatives are a massive industry that is regulated by governing bodies in every country.
 Lastly, it is a great generator of wealth and employment and has been the flag bearer of weakening the frictional irritation in the banking industry, thus promoting growth in the overall economic scene.

 Below are some of the most important careers that an individual can pursue in the Derivatives industry.

 Career #1 – Derivative Operations Analyst Job Role

 Derivatives operations are a role that is primarily concentrated towards the middle and back office of a firm.
 It is the most critical job in the whole business of trading.

-- Booking the trades executed by the front office and capturing in the internal systems.
+- We are booking the trades executed by the front office and capturing them in the internal systems.

 - Validating the trade in the system and sending a confirmation email to the counterparty.